MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/flow-develop.md

 Each flow is represented by a folder that contains a `flow.dag.yaml`` file, source code files, and system folders.
 You can add new files, edit existing files, and delete files.
 You can also export the files to local, or import files from local.

-In addition to inline editing the node in flatten view, you can also turn on the **Raw file mode** toggle and select the file name to edit the file in the opening file tab.
+In addition to inline editing the node in the default view, you can also turn on the **Raw file mode** toggle and select the file name to edit the file in the opening file tab.

 ### Flow input and output